jrt5/Reproducibility-in-Cricket/paper_rob_working-.md

 ## Abstract

-The importance of reproducibility, and the related issue of open access to data, has received a lot of recent attention.
-Momentum on these issues is gathering in the sports analytics community.
+The importance of reproducibility, and the related issue of open access to data, has received a lot of recent attention.\^[why this not work] Momentum on these issues is gathering in the sports analytics community.
 While cricket is the second largest commercial sport in the world, unlike other popular international sports, there has been no mechanism for the public to access comprehensive statistics on players and teams.
 Expert commentary currently relies heavily on data that isn't made readily accessible and this produces an unnecessary barrier for the development of an inclusive sports analytics community.

 ## Introduction